John Charles Robertson (army officer): First World War

 War was declared in Australia early on 5 August 1914.
-Nine days later on 14 August, Lieutenant Colonel William Bolton, the Commander of the 70th Infantry Regiment, formed the 8th Battalion, 2nd Division AIF.
-The 8th Battalion participated in the second wave of landings at Gallipoli and on return to Egypt in December 1915 was reformed as the 60th Battalion, 15th Brigade, 5th Division and sent to the Western Front.
+Nine days later on 14 August, Lieutenant Colonel William Bolton, the commander of the 70th Infantry Regiment, formed the 8th Battalion, 2nd Division AIF.
+The 8th Battalion participated in the second wave of landings at Gallipoli and on return to Egypt in December 1915 was re-formed as the 60th Battalion, 15th Brigade, 5th Division and sent to the Western Front.

 The 23rd Battalion, AIF was raised in Victoria in March 1915 as the third battalion of the 6th Brigade, 2nd Division.
 It included many men from Geelong, including from the 70th Infantry Regiment.
 It left Australia in March 1915 and, after further training in Egypt, was sent to Gallipoli in June 1915 where it fought at Lone Pine.
 The 23rd manned Lone Pine, alternating with the 24th Battalion, until they left Gallipoli in December 1915.

-On 1 July 1915, Robertson was promoted to the rank of Lieutenant.
-On 23 July 1915, he enlisted with the Australian Imperial Force (AIF) as a Private because it was necessary at that time for holders of commissioned rank to be more than twenty-three years of age.
+On 1 July 1915, Robertson was promoted to the rank of lieutenant.
+On 23 July 1915, he enlisted with the Australian Imperial Force (AIF) as a private because it was necessary at that time for holders of commissioned rank to be more than twenty-three years of age.
 Robertson's first cousins, siblings William Gray Dixon Robertson (13th Light Horse Regiment and photographed in France with Robertson, both on horseback), John Noel Robertson (60th Battalion, killed in action in France) and Jeannie Robertson (Australian Army Nursing Service), also served.

-According to his military service record Robertson was initially assigned to the 23rd Battalion following that Battalion's loss of men at Gallipoli.
-He was promoted to Acting Sergeant and embarked for Europe on 8 February 1916 on board the HMAT A68 Anchises.
+According to his military service record, Robertson was initially assigned to the 23rd Battalion following that battalion's loss of men at Gallipoli.
+He was promoted to acting sergeant and embarked for Europe on 8 February 1916 on board the HMAT A68 Anchises.
 By the time he disembarked in Egypt in April 1916 the 23rd Battalion was already in France.
 After further training in Egypt, Robertson joined the 23rd Battalion in France in May 1916.
 He fought at the Battle of Pozieres from 23 July 1916 to 7 August 1916 where he was wounded.
 He was promoted to 2nd Lieutenant on 14 August 1916 and hospitalised until late December.
-He received a promotion to Lieutenant on 4 January 1917.
+He received a promotion to lieutenant on 4 January 1917.

 Robertson was transferred to the 6th Light Trench Mortar Battery on 6 April 1917.
-A few weeks later he fought in the attack on Bullecourt where he constructed a mortar out of two broken ones he found in a German trench and used it to fire over 230 rounds.
+A few weeks later he fought in the attack on Bullecourt, where he constructed a mortar out of two broken ones he found in a German trench and used it to fire over 230 rounds.
 For this action, he was awarded the Military Cross, recorded in the Commonwealth of Australia Gazette No 189 of 8 November 1917, which describes his actions.
 On 7 August 1918, he was accidentally wounded in the leg following live practice and was hospitalised.

 After the war, Robertson was assigned to administrative work at headquarters in London for five months prior to embarkation home.
 His service record shows that he returned to Australia on 4 January 1920 on board the HMT Ypiringa.